juju/docs/src/en/developer-event-cycle.md

 # Event Cycle

- Taking a broad look at multiple services, there are several common events that each service goes through: install, configure, start, upgrade, and stop.
-To orchestrate services, Juju drives these events that a charm can respond to with executable files called hooks.
+Taking a broad look at multiple applications, there are several common events that each application goes through: install, configure, start, upgrade, and stop.
+To model applications, Juju drives these events that a charm can respond to with executable files called hooks.
 Juju executes the specific hook for the appropriate event.

 There are several core lifecycle hooks that can be implemented by any charm: